Putin threatens to strip Ukraine of ‘statehood’

 This exodus is arousing strong mobilization, particularly in neighboring states such as Moldova, where US Secretary of State Antony Blinken arrived on Saturday evening.
 Earlier, he had traveled to the Polish-Ukrainian border for talks with his Ukrainian counterpart Dmytro Kouleba.
 “The message of the heroic Ukrainian people is simple: Russians, go home (…) Putin, leave Ukraine alone.
 You will not win the war”, launched Mr. Kouleba.

-Vladimir Putin has warned that Ukraine could lose its “statehood” if it continues to refuse to give in to Russian demands.
+Vladimir Putin has warned that Ukraine might lose its “statehood” if it continues to refuse to give in to Russian demands.
 Moscow is calling in particular for a “neutral and non-nuclear” status for Ukraine and its demilitarization, which Kiev, which is seeking to join the European Union and NATO, considers unacceptable.

 Ukrainian authorities “must understand that if they continue to do what they are doing, they are putting the future of Ukraine’s statehood in question.
 And if that happens, they will be fully responsible for it,” Putin said. during a meeting on Saturday with employees of Russian airlines on the occasion of the upcoming Women’s Day, one of the most celebrated holidays in the country.